UCdasec/HardSide/README.md

 When reporting results that use the code or datasets in this repository, please cite the paper below:

-Logan Reichling, Phuc Mai, Muhib Khan, Kaiden Thomas, and Boyang Wang, "HardSide: Pre-Silicon Side-Channel Analysis on Hardware AES with Deep Learning," IEEE International Conference on Physical Assurance and Inspection of Electronics (**PAINE 2026**), Phoenix AZ, October 27-29, 2026 (_to be published_)
+Logan Reichling, Phuc Mai, Muhib Khan, Kaiden Thomas, and Boyang Wang, "HardSide: Pre-Silicon Side-Channel Analysis on Hardware AES with Deep Learning," IEEE International Conference on Physical Assurance and Inspection of Electronics (**PAINE 2026**), Phoenix AZ, October 27-29, 2026

 Our datasets and hardware AES source projects used in this study can be accessed through the link below: